Ibrahim Abu Farha

 prof_pic.jpg

-I completed my PhD in Informatics at the University of Edinburgh, where my research centered on Arabic sarcasm detection.
-My work was supervised by Walid Magdy and Bonnie Webber, and was part of the SMASH research group.
-During my PhD, I developed datasets and deep learning models for detecting sarcasm in Arabic social media, bridging computational methods and linguistic insight.
+In 2023, I completed my PhD in Informatics at the University of Edinburgh, where I worked on Arabic sarcasm detection, supervised by Walid Magdy and Bonnie Webber.
+I was a member of the SMASH research group.
+During my PhD, I developed the ArSarcasm and ArSarcasm-v2 datasets and co-organised SemEval-2022 Task 6 (iSarcasmEval) — the first shared task on intended sarcasm detection in English and Arabic.